scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d-other-applications.md

 Here
 https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#notes
-array similar to Docker but not the same details,
+array similar to Docker but not the same details, skipped

 https://docs.docker.com/engine/reference/builder/#entrypoint
 -> The shell form prevents any CMD or run command line arguments from being used,